 Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 Can SSRIs Help Induce Lucid Dreaming?
 This is something that recently caught my attention.
-The role of the pleasure chemical Serotonin and how it affects our ability to dream.
-Interestingly, what scientific studies suggest is that drug-induced hallucinations whilst awake and REM sleep occur in tandem with the inactivation of the brain’s serotonin system.
+Mostly, the role of the pleasure chemical Serotonin and how it affects our ability to dream, and what happens when we manipulate our natural Serotonin levels either by decreasing or Increasing them.

 Can SSRIs Help Induce Lucid Dreaming?